- Glossary

 Don’t skip over the employee development aspect of the planning stage of the performance management cycle.
 When you invest in an employee’s personal development, it not only helps your team push toward KPI goals, but it’s also a way to add value to their job.

-This is far from an exhaustive list, but these examples may help you get into the right mindset to target the right KPIs for your business.
+This is far from an exhaustive list, but these examples may help you get into the right mindset to target the right KPI for your business.

 Grocery

-Basket size: Grocers can set target KPIs based on increasing the number of items customers are buying across categories.
+Basket size: Grocers can set target KPI based on increasing the number of items customers are buying across categories.
 For example, “Increase average basket size by 10% over the next 6 months.”

 Customer acquisition cost (CAC): This metric is essential for every industry, but the narrow margins in the grocery sector make it especially crucial to examine.
 A target KPI aimed at decreasing CAC might read “Decrease average CAC among (a specific demographic of) shoppers by 20% within 3 months.”